Add and customize background images for your site’s page sections.

 For example, you can:

-Other settings are unique to each image effect, and include sliders and toggles that change the core components of the effect.
-To experiment with a random configuration of settings, click the shuffle icon when choosing an effect or click Randomize when in the effect's details panel.
+Other settings are unique to each image effect, and include sliders and toggles that change the core elements of the effect.
+To experiment with a random mix of settings, click the shuffle icon when choosing an effect or click Randomize when in the effect's details panel.

 We recommend testing each effect to get a better sense of what it looks like and how it works for your site.